Partial Excitation in Parameter Learning: Preliminaries

-\end{defi} \begin{rem} This definition is mostly inspired by \cite{Marino2022,Tomei2023}.
-It can be observed that the DE condition is weaker than the PE and coincides with the PE condition in the case of $q=0$, i.e., $\varPhi_a$ and $\varPhi_b$ are both positive definite matrices.
-It can also be observed that the DE condition always holds if the regressor is periodic.
-Taking the regressor $\phi (t) =\textnormal{col}({\sin t}, { - \sin t})$ as an example, it lacks persistency of excitation of order $1$, with
+\begin{rem} Definition~\ref{definition2} is mostly inspired by {the lack of persistency of excitation characterized in} \cite{Marino2022,Tomei2023}, which can also date back to \cite{Sadegh1990,Bittanti1990,Zhonghua1998}.
+The PPE condition is weaker than the PE and coincides with the PE condition in the case of $q=0$.
+It can also be observed that the PPE condition always holds if the regressor is periodic.
+Taking the regressor $\phi (t) =\textnormal{col}({\sin t}, { - \sin t})$ as an example, it lacks persistency of order $1$, with